 The pieces created by Rise Jewelry are so stunning and recognizable.
 By taking gifts from the sea – like sea glass, seashells, sea pottery, and shark teeth – and dipping them in gold or silver, Rise Jewelry highlights the natural beauty of these ocean finds even more!
 Rise Jewelry creates necklaces, rings, and earrings, so whatever form of jewelry you’re looking for, they have it!

 You can find Rise Jewelry’s pieces at select galleries across Hawaii, the mainland U.S., and Japan, as well as on their website.
+Use the code BORDERS15 on the website for 15% off your order!

 While Imi Jewelry creates lovely pieces, the main reason it made it onto this list of the best Hawaii artists is because of its Island Pride collection.
 This collection includes necklaces, rings, bracelets, and pendants of the four major Hawaiian Islands (Oahu, Maui, Big Island, and Kauai).
 While simple in concept, it’s visually stunning and is a perfect Hawaii-themed gift for those with roots or memories from the islands.